armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 | HTTPS                       | github.com                                        | 443  | Spinnaker         | **Github**<br><br>Used to download official Armory plugins at startup time.

-### Database

-You must be using either MySQL or PostgreSQL for your Clouddriver service as well as Redis because the Armory Agent requires both.
-For information about MySQL, see [Configure Clouddriver to use a SQL Database]({{< ref "clouddriver-sql-configure.md" >}}).

 ### Deployment target

 You must have at least one Kubernetes cluster to use as the deployment target for your app.
 The target cluster must also have the following installed: